GENERAL INFORMATION: 503-823-4000

 T. “Occupancy Use Types” means the occupancy classifications in the Oregon Structural Specialty Code, “Use and Occupancy Classification.”

-U. “Parks and Recreation SDC Capital Improvement Plan” also called the Parks and Recreation SDC-CIP, means the City program set forth in the “SDC Methodology Report” to be funded with Parks and Recreation SDC revenues.
+U. “Parks and Recreation SDC Capital Improvement Plan,” also called the Parks and Recreation SDC-CIP, means the City program set forth in the “SDC Methodology Report,” as amended in accordance with this Chapter, of projects to be funded with Parks and Recreation SDC revenues.

 V. “Permit” means a Building Permit.

 W. “Previous Use” means the most intensive permitted use conducted at a particular property within 36 months before the date of completed Application.
 Where the property was used simultaneously for several different uses (mixed use), for the purposes of this Chapter all of the specific use categories shall be considered.